 Here $u=u(t,x)$ and $\eta=\eta(t,x)$ are real-valued scalar functions, representing a component of the velocity and the surface in a shallow water free surface, inviscid and irrotational Boussinesq's regime.
 The variable bottom is represented by the function $h=h(t,x)$, perturbation of the flat bottom which is recovered by setting $h\equiv 0$.
 Along this paper the function $h$ will be assumed as a given data of the problem, having dependence on time and space.
 Additionally, the parameters $\tilde a_1$ and $\tilde c_1$ measure the magnitude of time/space variations of the uneven bottom in the model, and will be also assumed known along this work.
 We have chosen for simplicity from \cite{MChen} as reference variation of pressure $(P_0)_x=0$.

 In the case where one has a fixed bottom, the equation was originally derived by Bona, Chen and Saut \cite{BCS1,BCS2} as a first order, one dimensional asymptotic regime model of the water waves equation, in the vein of the Boussinesq original derivation \cite{Bous}, but maintaining all possible equivalences between the involved physical variables, and taking into account the shallow water regime.
-The physical perturbation parameters under which the expansion is performed are
+The parameters of physical perturbations considered for the expansion are

-and where $A$ and $\ell$ are typical waves amplitude and wavelength respectively, and $h$ is the constant depth.
+and where $A$ and $\ell$ denote the typical amplitude and wavelength of the waves, and $h$ represents the constant depth.
+Equations \eqref{boussinesq_0} belong to a broader class of Boussinesq models, which also include second-order formulations, and these were developed in \cite{BCS1} and \cite{BCL}.
 Equations \eqref{boussinesq_0} are part of a hierarchy of Boussinesq models, including second order systems, which were obtained in \cite{BCS1} and \cite{BCL}.
-A rigorous justification for this model \eqref{boussinesq_0} from the free surface Euler equations (as well as extensions to higher dimensions) was given by Bona, Colin and Lannes \cite{BCL}, see also Alvarez-Samaniego and Lannes \cite{ASL} for improved results.
-Since then, these models have been extensively studied in the literature, see e.g. \cite{BLS,BCL,LPS,Saut} and references therein for a detailed account of known results.
-This list is by no means exhaustive.
+A rigorous derivation of model \eqref{boussinesq_0} from the full free surface Euler equations (as well as extensions to higher dimensions) was given by Bona, Colin and Lannes \cite{BCL}, see also Alvarez-Samaniego and Lannes \cite{ASL} for refined results.
+Since that time, these models have received extensive attention in the literature; see, for instance, \cite{BLS,BCL,LPS,Saut} and references therein for a detailed account of known results.
+This list is not intended to be exhaustive.